Preparing for an Economic Downturn

 Small confession: there was a time, about 20 years ago, I was on a night flight back from Houston.
 I had spent all week at a stressful NITA advocacy program.
 I was exhausted and couldn't wait to get home to my own bed.
 And for some reason, out of nowhere on this very routine flight, I developed an immediate and intense fear of flying that lasted for two or three years.
 For years after that night, every time I flew anywhere, I was freaked out and terrified about crashing.
 Not a super fun travel experience for Mrs. Mazzone.

 When it comes to the economy, and seeing what is ahead, I have a whole other set of canaries that I watch closely to see whether to panic and strap on my oxygen mask.
-Unfortunately, even the brilliant Nobel economists are pretty lousy at predicting what is coming next with the economy (looking at you, Paul Krugman, on transitory inflation).
-So, I cast a pretty wide net to gather broad, diverse information sources to get some gauge of how concerned to be.
+Unfortunately, even the brilliant Nobel economists are pretty lousy at predicting what’s coming next with the economy (looking at you, Paul Krugman, on transitory inflation).
+So, I cast a pretty wide net to gather broad, diverse information sources to try to get some gauge of how concerned to be.

 Specifically, Big Tech has been taking a machete to their headcount and laying off employees like crazy: